haykam821/Onebot/README.md

 * `jsdom` for loading jQuery
 * `node-notifier` for cross platform notifications
 * `esrever` for string reversal
-* 'replaceall' for replacement of all string instances without regular expressions
+* `replaceall` for replacement of all string instances without regular expressions

 Additional modules may be needed for nonbundled plugins; please consult the developer's website for more information.